About Parker

 of effective outcomes systems, coherent

-outcomes specification, robust indicator systems for high level public
+outcomes specification, robust indicator systems for public and

 sector performance management.